Calabi-Yau metrics through Grassmannian learning and Donaldson's algorithm: Results

 \subsection{Summary}

 We have presented implementations of the Grassmann-Donaldson and bundle approaches, for the Dwork family with a range of real moduli parameters \footnote{$\textnormal{Im}(\phi) \neq 0$ did not change the qualitative behaviour.}.
 The key finding is that for the $\mathcal{O}(k)$ bundles, a relatively small fraction of sections performed well in terms of the optimised error.
-We note that the errors and computation times are not directly competitive with the state-of-art neural networks.
-However, our approach is K\"ahler by construction and of some geometric interest.
+We note that the errors are not directly competitive with the state-of-art neural networks.
+However, our approach is K\"ahler by construction, offering a solution to the problem arising from the failure of machine-learned metrics to enforce positivity.
+Moreover, we feel that the method is of some geometric interest in its own right.
 By using a straightforward gradient descent approach, we were able to identify a good subspaces of sections without a priori knowledge.
 Moreover, we observed continued improvement as $k$ increases for all fixed fractions $N_s/N_k$.
 Finally, as the parameter $\phi$ was varied, we observed the occurrence of local minima in the loss landscape of the manifold $V(N_k, N_s) \times P_{N_s}(\mathbb{C})$.
 This problem was partially mitigated by initialising with a $T$ step.